ModuleLoader/es-module-loader/README.md

 Dynamically loads ES6 modules in NodeJS and current browsers.

-The complete combined polyfill comes to 15KB minified, making it suitable for production use, provided that modules are built into ES5 making them independent of Traceur.
-Build workflows are currently in progress.

 * Provides an asynchronous loader (`System.import`) to [dynamically load ES6 modules](#getting-started) in all modern browsers including IE9+.
 * Uses [Traceur](https://github.com/google/traceur-compiler) for compiling ES6 modules and syntax into ES5 in the browser with source map support
 * Adds support for the `<script type="module">` tag allowing inline module loading.
 * Loader hooks can be used to [extend the System loader with custom functionality](#creating-a-custom-loader)
 * [Compatible with NodeJS](#nodejs-support) allowing for server-side module loading
+* Polyfills ES6 Promises in the browser with a bundled [when.js](https://github.com/cujojs/when/blob/master/docs/es6-promise-shim.md) implementation.

+The complete combined polyfill comes to 22KB minified, making it suitable for production use, provided that modules are built into ES5 making them independent of Traceur.
+Build workflows are currently in progress.

 See the [demo folder](https://github.com/ModuleLoader/es6-module-loader/blob/master/demo/index.html) in this repo for a working example demonstrating both module loading the module tag in the browser.